A 3-day exploration of picturesque Pomfret and Woodstock

 > Unique artisan shops in South Woodstock

-> Optional hiking on Audobon properties at Bafflin Sanctuary and Trail Wood
+> Optional hiking on Audubon properties at Bafflin Sanctuary and Trail Wood

 > Nearby antiquing in Putnam, CT

-> Dining option vary from the Inn's colonial dining room to the casual ambience and folk music at the Vanilla Bean
+> Other dining options vary from the casual ambiance and folk music at the Vanilla Bean to fresh seafood at 85 Main

 Day 1: Welcome to the beautiful Last Green Valley